Saberlve/lerobot_xarm7/README.md

 During recording the arm is in teach mode: the actual joint state is written as both the observation and the action.
 Hold `C` to slowly close the gripper and `O` to slowly open it.
 Controls: `Space` start, `→` save, `←` discard & re-record, `Esc` stop.
 Reset the arm manually between episodes.

+> **IMPORTANT: At the start of every episode, wait until the arm has finished resetting and then wait another 5 seconds before operating it, or wait until the console prints `Start Recording` before operating it.** This prevents reset commands from conflicting with operation commands and causing errors.

 ### 4. Policy training

 ```bash